Submissions

 Author Guidelines

-VELES: Voices of English Language Education Society has a fully web-based system for the submission and review of manuscripts.
-Submissions should be prepared in accordance with the VELES article template and uploaded to http://e-journal.hamzanwadi.ac.id/index.php/veles/user/register.
+Voices of English Language Education Society has a fully web-based system for submitting and reviewing manuscripts.
+Submissions should be prepared following the VELES article template and uploaded to http://e-journal.hamzanwadi.ac.id/index.php/veles/user/register.
 Manuscripts may be returned to authors without a scientific assessment if they do not meet all submission requirements, if they are not in the correct format, or cannot be downloaded reliably.

 Article Structure

-Title: The title should not exceed 15 words and must summarize the main idea or key ideas of your paper.
+Title: The title should not exceed 15 words and must summarize your paper's main idea or key ideas.
 It should be aligned to the left and capitalize the first letter of each major word.

 Disclaimer: Requests to change the corresponding email or author affiliations will not be processed after the article is published.
 Authors are responsible for ensuring that all author details and institutional information are accurate at the time of submission.